 Speak No Evil

-This, written in ‘The Secret Diary of Laura Palmer’, could be considered pretty damning evidence against Sarah.
+There is some pretty damning evidence against Sarah in ‘The Secret Diary of Laura Palmer’.
 It is pretty heartbreaking.
 The young Laura was trying to work out what was happening to her, but rather than help her, Sarah buried it, perhaps in the same way that she buried what happened to herself.

 …And Dark Within